 There are plenty of situations where displaying the differences will significantly improve the understanding of the data.
 Displaying year-over-year growth, presentations of plans for the next business year or displaying cumulative growth in waterfall charts are among the most obvious ones.

 Trend analysis: year-over-year (YoY) growth

-In the following example we're visualizing the development of market shares on a auto market.
+In the following example, we're visualizing the development of market shares on an auto market.
 Market shares (in %) of top 12 car brands are displayed (of course the numbers are fictional).
 We're using a time series of 13 data points (from January 2012 to January 2013).
 The reason for choosing 13 categories instead of "traditional" 12 rolling months is that in this way we're able to compare year over year (YoY) values - January this year to January last year.

-One click to add the highlights to all 12 charts at once and another click to select the Jan '12 as the comparison value and here's the rather awesome result:
+One-click to add the highlights to all 12 charts at once and another click to select the Jan '12 as the comparison value and here's the rather awesome result: